Lawangin/Burger-builder/README.md

 ## Build A Burger App

-In order run app, you must run:
+In order run app if code is downloaded, you must run:

 ### `npm install`

+to install dependencies.

 #### `replace REACT_APP_API_KEY variable with a firebase database key`